Skip to main content

 The Management Board and the Supervisory Board review the progress and the results of the sustainability management, which are then published in the separate Group Non-financial Report.
 The Supervisory Board is supported in this process by the audit performed by the external auditors.
 The key figures that form part of the remuneration components of the Executive Board are audited with reasonable assurance.
 The other key figures in the Group Non-financial Report and the report itself are subject to a limited assurance review.
 The Audit Committee of the Supervisory Board has special responsibility for reviewing the Group Non-financial Report.
 The Supervisory Board as a whole is also responsible for monitoring Fresenius’ sustainability performance.

-For more information on this topic see the Sustainability Report.
+For more information on this topic see the Non-Financial Report.

 In addition, our interactive tool allows you to analyze and graph a variety of key figures of the Fresenius Group and the business segments on an annual basis.